-Adult Family Care operates from the premise that individuals thrive and grow to meet their maximum potential for independent, fulfilled lives when they have strong, ongoing personal relationships, access to community activities and individualized care that matches their unique needs and capabilities.
+Adult Family Care, also known as Adult Foster Care, operates from the premise that individuals thrive and grow to meet their maximum potential for independent, fulfilled lives when they have strong, ongoing personal relationships, access to community activities and individualized care that matches their unique needs and capabilities.

 In 2007, regulations changed so that individuals who qualify for the Adult Family Care program may remain at home with their family members who provide, in the privacy and comfort of their home, everyday care and support.

-Other Adult Family Care adults may choose to move into the home of a host family.
+Other AFC adults may choose to move into the home of a host family.

-A Medicaid/MassHealth funded program, Adult Family Care pays family and non-family caregivers for their care of eligible adults with physical, cognitive or mental disabilities.
+A Medicaid/MassHealth funded program, Adult Family Care pays family and non-family caregivers for their care of eligible adults with physical, cognitive, or medical disabilities.

-Individuals age 16 or over who are eligible for MassHealth and have a physical or mental disability or medical condition that requires daily physical assistance, prompting or supervision to successfully complete Activities of Daily Living (ADL) are eligible to apply for Adult Family Care.
+Individuals age 16 or over who have or are eligible for MassHealth and have a medical, physical, or cognitive disability that requires daily physical assistance, prompting or supervision to successfully complete Activities of Daily Living (ADLs) are eligible to apply for Adult Family Care.

 Caregivers receive a monthly, tax-exempt stipend in addition to a room-and-board payment from the individual’s benefits.